 - If your Tutor is concerned that underlying difficulties may be impeding your performance, they should refer you for a consultation with the Disability Service by completing the Tutor Referral Form.
 Tutors must provide information relating to weaknesses identified in academic performance in coursework and examinations.
 Information for Tutors on Specific Learning Difficulties is available from https://www.tcd.ie/disability/teaching-info/awareness-info/learning.php

-DS will provide a Dyslexia Consultation including suitable advice on external assessment for students who wish to pursue a full psycho-educational assessment from an educational psychologist, which is required to register and avail of supports from the Disability Service.
+DS will provide a Dyslexia Consultation including suitable advice on external assessment for students who wish to pursue a full psycho-educational assessment from an educational psychologist, which is required to apply and avail of supports from the Disability Service.
 A list of registered psychologists is provided by the Psychological Society of Ireland which can be found by clicking on this link .